Will A Philadelphia Workers’ Compensation Attorney Help You?

 According to the U.S. Bureau of Labor Statistics, over 1 million individuals each year take time off from work due to an accident or work-related illness.
-If you’re experiencing this, then Philadelphia Workers’ Compensation lawyers can fight for compensation; not just for medical bills, but also for loss of wages due to time off.
+If you’re experiencing this, then Workers’ Compensation lawyers in Philly can fight for compensation; not just for medical bills, but also for loss of wages due to time off.

 How Are Workers’ Compensation Benefits Calculated?